What is Dry Drowning

 Dry drowning occurs when a person inhales too much water through his or her mouth or nose, resulting in a spasm in the person’s airway, causing it to close up and thus impact breathing.
 Your child may seem perfectly fine until the symptoms start to manifest, sometimes well after the child has left the water.

 According to the Centers for Disease Control and Prevention (CDC), approximately ten people die every day from unintentional or dry drowning.
 Out of these ten people, two of them will likely be 14-years-old or younger.
 Also, according to the CDC, drowning is the fifth-leading cause of unintentional injury deaths for people of all ages.
 It is the second-leading cause of injury death for people between the ages of 1-14.
+If you child has suffered injuries due to dry drowning in the care of someone else learn what an Orlando personal injury lawyer can do to assist in the recovery process.

 Dry drowning has come into the news after a recent report of a Florida toddler suffered from dry drowning after swimming and inhaling too much pool water.
 The child started to show symptoms a few days after going to the pool, which included coughing, difficulty breathing and turning blue.
 Fortunately, the child was treated and made a full recovery.